Trusted by Australian Gardeners Since 2020

 Drought Tolerant

-Once established, crepe myrtles thrive in Australia's hot, dry summers with minimal watering.
+Once established, crepe myrtles thrive in Australia's hot, dry summers with minimal watering required.

 ðŸŒĄïļ